freeCodeCamp/chapter/CONTRIBUTING.md

 * [Play with Docker Classroom](https://training.play-with-docker.com/)

 Ensure the Docker tools are installed:
-* For Windows & Mac, check Docker Desktop
+* For Windows & Mac, check that _Docker Desktop_ exists
-* For Linux
+* For Linux, check
-  * Docker Engine using `docker --version` and it should output something like _Docker version 19.03.13..._
+  * _Docker Engine_ using `docker --version` and it should output something like _Docker version 19.03.13..._
-  * Docker Compose using `docker-compose --version` and it should output something like _docker-compose version 1.28.5..._
+  * _Docker Compose_ using `docker-compose --version` and it should output something like _docker-compose version 1.28.5..._

 Make sure `IS_DOCKER=TRUE` is set in the _.env_ file in your copy's root directory.